 - Bus and Car – Buses and cars can travel along the eastern coast from Eilat and points along the way and from Cairo along the western coast.
 The trip from Cairo takes 6-8 hours.
 The bus station in Sharm el Sheikh is about 1 kilometer from the Peace Road.
-From the bus station, there is taxi service and less frequent micro-bus service to town.
+From the bus station, there is a taxi service and a less frequent micro-bus service to town.

 - Taxi – The cars used are modern but price negotiation and payment can be tricky and deceptive.
 If you can get your hotel to pick you upon arrival, that will be less stressful.

 - City Bus – There is a fleet of blue and white tuk-tuks that run on fixed routes that serve as a sort of bus service.
 Pricing is not generally negotiable and it is much cheaper than taking a taxi.
 You can get on and off anywhere on the route.

 For more complete details on tourist information, please go here: Wikivoyage – Sharm el Sheikh

 Hotels and Diving

 Lodging options in Aqaba start at $16 and run to around $450 per night.
 There are more than 75 dive shops in operation offering a full range of services that include equipment rental, diving certification classes, dive guides, and boat tours.
 The website linked below has the details and can arrange a booking for the lodging.
 You can easily find the location on the map provided on this site.
 Their rates are guaranteed to be the lowest and it is free to cancel or change dates.